 You invite a friend of yours instead — a sweet girl you had a fling with a few months back.
 It fizzled out but you’re still on great terms.
 The night is fun and easy.
 Isn’t it supposed to be?

 She comes by your place in the morning, but you’re tense.
 You realize that you don’t want to see her.
 You make small talk in the cab ride, you ask her about her week.
 She says she’s been busy, because she can’t say no to anybody (except you, you think).
 She says that she had been spending time with the piano player.
 You briefly contemplate leaning over, opening the door, and pushing her out onto the Ayalon.
+Not literally.

 The girl meets your sisters.
 You’re uncomfortable.
 This isn’t fun anymore.
 Your heart is closed.
 The girl tells you she’s no longer seeing the guy from the camping trip.
 You don’t care.
 You talk to other people.
 After she leaves, your sister’s friend asks if you two are dating.
 You say no.